CS342/2024-Prisma/README.md

 <!--

-This source file is part of the CS342 2024 PRISMA project based on the Stanford Spezi Template Application project
+This source file is part of the Behavior based on the Stanford Spezi Template Application project

 SPDX-FileCopyrightText: 2023 Stanford University